johanley/sofa-julian-date/README.md

 The files I have added are described below.

+`alternate-cal2jd.c` defines an alternate implementation for the `iauCal2jd` function.

-`alternate-jd-algos.c` defines two alternate implementations for two corresponding SOFA functions:
+`alternate-jd2cal.c` defines an alternate implementation for the `iauJd2cal` function.
-- alternate_iauCal2jd
-- alternate_iauJd2cal

 `alternate-headers.h` :
 - standard C header file, with prototypes for the two alternate functions.